aleen42/PersonalWiki/qa/rem.md

 #### Powerful value in developing web app

 Currently, there are many solutions about the problem of responsive web in a mobile.
 Some will directly set a absolute value of width in an element, and some will use percent value to set width and the height will be a fixed value.
+Anyway, here I will have a short description of these methods and have a comparison with rem.